pupil-labs/pupil-docs/src/invisible/explainers/enrichments/reference-image-mapper.md

 # Reference Image Mapper

-Reference Image Mapper is a powerful tool to automatically map gaze onto to features/objects in the environment.
+Reference Image Mapper is a powerful tool to automatically map gaze onto features/objects in the environment.

 <Youtube src="IF8f1Z3ZkEo" muted="1"/>